bschmidt1206/gettingcleaningproject/README.md

 [4] _Use descriptive variable names_

-The dataset uses descriptive variable names.
-The variable names are taken from the 'features.txt' file.
+The dataset is modified to use more descriptive variable names.
+The starting point for the variable names is the set of names in the 'features.txt' file.
+Please see the CodeBook.md file for a list of all variable names and naming conventions used in the final dataset.
-Please see step [1] above for details since that is where the column names are changed.

 [5] _Create a new table with the mean of each variable_